Skip to main content

 3. Ferrari does a thorough background check on all its potential customers

 Purchasing a Ferrari isn’t as simple as one might think.
-It is impossible to enter a car dealership with an enormous amount of money and walk away with a new Ferrari.
+It is impossible to enter a dealership with an enormous amount of money and walk away with a new Ferrari.
 This is because regardless of whether you possess the cash, buying a Ferrari, especially one that is limited-edition, necessitates careful consideration on Ferrari’s part.

 Most, if not all, dealerships run checks on your credit to guarantee you can afford the vehicle, but Ferrari goes above and beyond.
-According to speculations, Ferrari prefers conducting business with males over the age of 40 that possess impeccable driving histories and solid reputations.
+According to speculations, Ferrari prefers conducting business with males over the age of 40 who possess impeccable driving histories and solid reputations.
 This isn’t proven, but many people have remarked on how Ferraris don’t often end up in possession of the younger generations unless it’s purchased by someone older.

 4. You may never get on Ferrari’s VIP list, despite owning a Ferrari